pagopa/aks-microservice-chart-blueprint/README.md

 - Highly secure environment thanks to Secret Store CSI Provider;
 - Ingress HTTPS connection;
-- Improved scalability and reliability thanks to Keda;
+- Improved scalability and reliability thanks to **Keda**;
-- Automatic rollout to update pod environment thanks to Reloader;
+- Simpified way to setup secrets and configMaps

+## Architecture

+To see the entire architecture please see this page [architecture](docs/ARCHITECTURE.md)

 ## Installation